Vauxhall Insignia hatchback review (2017-2022)

 "The Vauxhall Insignia now struggles against newer rivals, especially without a hybrid option"

 - Lacks premium brand image

 Approaching the Insignia, it’s immediately apparent that this is a big car.
 It’s only 4cm shorter than the latest BMW 5 Series from the class above, and is a similar width as well.
-It’s also a very low car; Vauxhall has dropped the driving position by three centimetres compared to the outgoing Insignia.
+It’s also a very low car; Vauxhall has dropped the driving position by three centimetres compared to the last Insignia.